nononovak/otwadvent2019-ctfwriteup/day12_naughty_list.md

 Finally, it turns out the transfer mechanism contains a [Time-of-Check Time-of-Use](https://cwe.mitre.org/data/definitions/367.html) race condition.
 That is, the user's current number of tokens is checked, then a short time elapses, then the tokens are added to the second account and finally subtracted from the first account.

 To take advantage of this fact, I wrote a [python script](./solutions/day12_solver.py) to create two users, login as each one of them and make many transfers at the same time to the other account.
-After repeating this process several times, the script breaks because of invalid data.
+After repeating this process several times between the two users, the script breaks because of invalid data.
 However, if you login as the correct user in the web application you're given the flag:

 ![flag](./images/day12_flag.png)